timpending/comp-sci-curriculum/Unit-2/02-linked-lists-intro.md

 * Update the size of the array.
 * Delete the old memory

-Since the algorithm above iterates over all items in the array, the runtime is O(n).
+This process is a convenience for programmers, but it also has performance implications.
+For example, since the algorithm above iterates over all items in the array (in the worst case), the runtime is O(n).

 If the runtime of pushing is important to your program, you may want to use a different data structure.
-One option is a **singly linked list**
+One option is a **linked list**; linked lists can ensure that `push` is __always__ constant time.
+Linked lists come in two styles, singly and doubly linked.
+We'll examine both.

-###Singly Linked List
+### Singly Linked List

-A singly linked list is stored in memory using references to other memory locations.
-In the drawing below, the list looks as if it's all in a line; but, in fact, in memory, the list is scattered all over the place.
+A singly linked list is stored in memory using __nodes__ and __references or pointers__ to other nodes.
+We think of these references as being __linear__, after all Linked Lists are alternatives to Arrays.
+In the drawing below, we see this "linearity" of __nodes__.

+![](http://www.cs.usfca.edu/~srollins/courses/cs112-f07/web/notes/linkedlists/ll2.gif)

+> Each Square is a node.
+Each node a reference to the item which comes next.

+It looks like the nodes in our list are all in a line.
+In memory, the list is scattered all over the place.
+Recall that we do not have control over how Objects are stored in __The Heap__.

 The first object could be at a very high memory address and the second object could be at a very low memory address.
-The only thing that keeps the list together is the next pointers.
+The only thing that keeps the list together is the __next__ pointers.
 The next pointers are references to where the next element in the linked list list is located.

-![](http://www.cs.usfca.edu/~srollins/courses/cs112-f07/web/notes/linkedlists/ll2.gif)
+Linked Lists typically have 2 very important pointers:

+1. The __head__, a pointer to the __first__ node in the list.
+Equivalent to `myArray[0]`.
+2. The __tail__, a pointer to the __last__ node.
+Equivalent to `myArray[myArray.length - 1]`.

 A nice thing about the singly linked list is that inserting at the end of the list is always [O(1)](https://en.wikipedia.org/wiki/Time_complexity#Constant_time).
 Why is appending to a singly linked list O(1)?
-Because a variable, called the tail, is kept that points to the end of the list.
-Whenever you need to add or remove an item from the end, you simply have to update the tail.
+Because of the tail pointer, we always have constant access to the end of the list.

+Whenever you need to add or remove an item from the end you follow 3 simple steps:

+1. Give the current tail a __next__ pointer to the new node.
+1. Change the tail to point to the new node.
+1. Give the new node a __next__ pointer of `undefined` or `null`.

 **EXERCISE**

-Look at the implementation of `pop` in the singly linked list.
-What is the runtime of `pop`?
+Look at [this implementation](https://github.com/gSchool/computer-science-curriculum/blob/solutions/Exercises/src/singly_linked_list.js#L47) of `pop` on a singly linked list.
+What is the runtime of `pop`, and why?

 ### Doubly Linked Lists

 A [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) is a list where each node has two pointers - a next pointer and a previous pointer.
+Take a look at these two visualizations of doubly linked lists:

+![https://www.cs.auckland.ac.nz/~jmor159/PLDS210/fig/dllist.gif](https://www.cs.auckland.ac.nz/~jmor159/PLDS210/fig/dllist.gif)

+![](http://www.geeksforgeeks.org/wp-content/uploads/DLL3.jpg)

+> Notice that in a doubly linked list `head.previous` and `tail.next` should both always be `undefined` or `null`.

 Keeping track of next and previous has some advantages.
 For example, the `pop` method is now much easier.
 Since we have access to the element before, the operations is [O(1)](https://en.wikipedia.org/wiki/Time_complexity#Constant_time).
 Instead of O(n) with a singly linked list.

-![https://www.cs.auckland.ac.nz/~jmor159/PLDS210/fig/dllist.gif](https://www.cs.auckland.ac.nz/~jmor159/PLDS210/fig/dllist.gif)

-![](http://www.geeksforgeeks.org/wp-content/uploads/DLL3.jpg)
+To see why this is true, think about __push__ in singly linked lists.
+We grab the tail, and give it a brand new node as __next__.
+With doubly linked, we can __pop__ with the same pattern.

+1. Grab the __tail__ node.
+1. Use __tail.previous__ to get the *second to last* node.
+1. Point the *second to last node's* __next__ to `undefined` or `null`, effectively breaking the chain to that node.
+1. Point the __tail__ to the second to last node.

+After that process, nothing points at the __original tail__, so it will eventually be garbage collected.

 Here is an implementation of the push method for a doubly linked list (assuming a constructor function for Nodes):